Meet The 2026 Selection Committee

 Performer selections are handled through a structured, confidential process led by the Performer Subcommittee and Selection Committee.

-Board and committee members who apply to perform step back from the entire process and do not access applications, scores, or adjudication materials.
+Board and committee members who apply to perform step back from the final curation process.

 Adjudicators review and score submissions independently, and all data stays confidential.